abs-lang/abs/docs/syntax/system-commands.md

 $(echo \$PWD) # "/go/src/github.com/abs-lang/abs"
 ```

-Currently, commands need to be on their own line, meaning
+Currently, commands that use the `$()` syntax need to be
-that you will not be able to have additional code
+on their own line, meaning that you will not
-on the same line.
+be able to have additional code on the same line.
 This will throw an error:

 ``` bash
 $(sleep 10); echo("hello world")